Kymberly loves to dive into many hobbies: productive gardening, crafting, sewing, reading, and everything Japanese.

 In my current home, I have incredibly hard water.
 I have found I must treat my appliances every couple of weeks to control the build-up of minerals and limescale.

 The commercial de-scale solutions don't seem to work well.

-I use use 1 part vinegar in 2 parts very hot water, to run through my coffee machine on the de-scale setting.
+I use 1 part vinegar in 2 parts very hot water to run through my coffee machine on the de-scale setting.
 For the kettle, I add the juice of a lemon.

 Occasionally, I have had to chip away at the solid minerals with a spoon or wooden skewer, especially around the heating element on my warm humidifier.

-Every few months, I soak removable tap head (like the shower) in the vinegar and hot water solution.
+Every few months, I soak removable tap heads (like the shower) in the vinegar and hot water solution.

 Some people have reported better success with bleach-based solutions, but I have trouble with bleach fumes.